-Not only may school districts prevent students from accessing opposite-sex restrooms and locker rooms, school districts should do so to avoid violating students' rights.
-Students have the fundamental right to bodily privacy and that right is clearly violated when students-much less kindergarteners as young as five years old-are forced into situations where members of the opposite sex may view their partially or fully unclothed bodies.
+Not only may school districts prevent students from accessing opposite-sex restrooms and locker rooms, school districts should do so to avoid violating the rights of students.
+Students have the fundamental right to bodily privacy.
+That right is violated when students-including kindergarteners as young as five years old-are forced into situations where members of the opposite sex may view their partially or fully unclothed bodies.
 As the Ninth Circuit has recognized, "[s]hielding one's unclothed figure from the view of strangers, particularly strangers of the opposite sex, is impelled by elementary self-respect and personal dignity."
 Michenfelder v.
 Sumner, 860 F.2d 328, 333 (9th Cir.
 1988) (emphasis added).